awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-transition-general-considerations.md

   You cannot use a lifecycle configuration rule to convert the storage class of an object from GLACIER to STANDARD or REDUCED\_REDUNDANCY storage classes\.
 If you want to change the storage class of an archived object to either STANDARD or REDUCED\_REDUNDANCY, you must use the restore operation to make a temporary copy first\.
 Then use the copy operation to overwrite the object as a STANDARD, STANDARD\_IA, ONEZONE\_IA, or REDUCED\_REDUNDANCY object\.

-+ GLACIER storage class objects are visible and available only through Amazon S3, not through Amazon Glacier\.
++ The GLACIER storage class objects are visible and available only through Amazon S3, not through Amazon Glacier\.